stappersg/vBook/src/start/configuration/basic.md

 addr_submission = ["192.168.1.254:587"]
 addr_submissions = ["192.168.1.254:465"]

-[smtps]
+[server.tls]
 security_level = "May"
-protocol_version = ["TLSv1.3"]
+protocol_version = ["TLSv1.2", "TLSv1.3"]
-fullchain = "/etc/vsmtp/certs/certificate.crt"
+certificate = "/etc/vsmtp/certs/certificate.crt"
 private_key = "/etc/vsmtp/certs/private.key"

-[reply_codes]
-Code220 = "220 Doe family ESMTP Service ready\r\n"
 ```

 Quite simple, isn't it ?

-Next we have to define the rules to apply to a message.
+Now that the server is configured we need to define the rules to apply to a message.
 This is the role of vSL.

 ## vSL : the vSMTP Scripting Language

-End users can easily define the behavior of vSMTP thanks to a simple but powerful programming language, the vSMTP Scripting Language (vSL).

-vSL is based on three main concepts : objects, actions and rules.
+End users can easily define the behavior of vSMTP thanks to a simple but powerful programming language, the vSMTP Scripting Language (vSL). vSL is based on three main concepts : `objects`, `actions` and `rules`.

-Objects are virtual crates dedicated to manipulating mailboxes, ip addresses etc.
+`Objects` are virtual crates dedicated to manipulating mailboxes, ip addresses etc.
-Actions basically used to accept, deny or quarantine a message.
+`Actions` are basically used to call a function.
-Rules manipulate objects and actions at different stages of a SMTP transaction.
+`Rules` manipulate objects and actions at different stages of a SMTP transaction and then return a status code to the engine.

 The `main.vsl` file is the entry point for vSL.
 By default it is located in the `/etc/vsmtp/rules` directory.

-## Defining objects
+### Defining objects

 Objects are declared through the "object" keyword.
 The basic syntax is: